yissok/manotes/README.md

     - allow user to edit note (disallow enc edit)
 - ui options
     - change top 3 dots select
+        - edit
             - will allow to bulk move or bulk delete
+        - decrypt
+        - settings
     - have eye button next to top folder name to view all notes in this folder
     - keep pressed item for actions
         - NOTESONLY: note edit